 Despite the evolutionary mechanisms of species that do not fit in with Darwinism or its updated versions, it is still unrecognized that Darwin's theory has some considerable gaps.

 On the contrary, the arguments are adapted and strengthened to limits outside of any logic or scientific methodology.

 The influence of fashion in scientific methodology and the theory of evolution

-A good example was only yesterday (June of 2003) when I had just read an article about the genome in a newspaper, "serious as they can be”.
+A good example was only yesterday (June of 2003) when an article about the genome in a newspaper as formal as they can be.
 Among other things, it said, "The Y chromosome, which is much smaller than its counterpart, the X chromosome, was considered practically a fossil with very few genes and heading towards extinction due to accumulating genetic defects…"

 How impudent!
-It is not the first time that something similar appears and the scientific community does not reject or criticize it; if it were the other way around it would be as if the world was sinking.
+It is not the first time that something similar appears, and the scientific community does not reject or criticize it; if it were the other way around, it would be as if the world were sinking.